 Reworking the Institution in Troubled Times

-This is the first of two sessions that aim to build on Nottingham Contemporary’s ongoing interest and commitment to thinking with communities, and envisioning ways in which organisations can align their visible – public facing work - and invisible facets – their structural work, questioning the role of public institutions today in being sites of change, equity and freedom.
+This is the first of two sessions that aim to build on Nottingham Contemporary’s ongoing interest in envisioning ways in which organisations can align their visible – public facing work - and invisible facets – their structural work, questioning the role of public institutions today in being sites of change, equity and freedom.

 Give What You Can